specklesystems/speckle-docs-OLD/user/web.md

 ## Running Locally

-These are the steps you'll need to go through to start up you local Speckle Server.
+Here's all you need to do to start up you local Speckle Server:

 1. Make sure you've got both Redis and Postgres running.
 You'll also want to create a Postgres database called `speckle2_dev`.
 2. Head into the `packages/frontend` folder and run `npm run dev`
 3. Finally, in `packages/server` run `npm run dev`

 You should now see the shiny new frontend at [`localhost:3000`](http://localhost:3000)!
-Also check out [`localhost:3000/graphql`](http://localhost:3000/graphql) to have a play with the explorer.
+Also check out [`localhost:3000/graphql`](http://localhost:3000/graphql) to have a play with the API in the GraphQL explorer.